MASLD/MASH Biomarkers: FIB-4, ELF, PRO-C3, MRI-PDFF

 - Mechanism: An ultrasound-based, bedside evaluation providing LSM (stiffness) and CAP (steatosis).

 - Role in MASH: While slightly less accurate than MRE, its supreme convenience and widespread availability make VCTE the de facto "Standard of Care" screening tool for trial enrollment worldwide.
+The FDA has further issued a Letter of Intent (2024) supporting VCTE-based LSM as a reasonably likely surrogate endpoint for MASH clinical trials3.

 3. Translation Between Preclinical (Animal Models) and Clinical Phases